Elisp: Font Lock Mode

 font-lock-defaults Value Structure

-font-lock-defaults's value should be a list.
-If it's nil, no coloring will happen, not even syntax table based one.
+font-lock-defaults's value is a list.
+If it's nil, no coloring happens, not even syntax table based one.

-Emacs will automatically store each element of the list into a buffer local variable.
+Emacs automatically store each element of the list into buffer local variables.

 The first 4 elements of the list are critical.
-Their variable names and meaning are:
+Their variable names are:

 Each of them must have particular form.
-Here's their structure:
+Here's their meaning and structure:

 font-lock-keywords